Joseon Army: Yi Gwal's Rebellion

-Manchu-Joseon Conflicts
+Manchu-Joseon conflicts

 Conservative Westerners took hard-line policy toward the Jurchen-led Later Jin dynasty, keeping their alliance with the Ming dynasty.
 The Later Jin, who had remained primarily friendly to Joseon, began to regard Joseon as an enemy.
-Han Yun, who participated in the rebellion of Yi Gwal, fled to Manchuria and urged the Later Jin ruler Nurhaci to attack Joseon; thus, the friendly relationship between the Later Jin and Joseon ended.
+Han Yun, who participated in the rebellion of Yi Kwal, fled to Manchuria and urged the Later Jin ruler Nurhaci to attack Joseon; thus, the friendly relationship between the Later Jin and Joseon ended.

 Battle of Sarhū

 In 1619, the Joseon Expeditionary Force led Commander Gang Hong-rip to engage Later Jin with the Ming Army at the Battle of Sarhū.
 But the allied forces lost two-thirds of the Joseon Expeditionary Force.
 The Jurchen released the captives and allowed them to return to their homeland.
 Gang Hong-rip, however, was kept for his proficiency in the Jurchen language.
 Later on, General Gang would be led to believe that his family had died in the political turmoil during a coup in his native kingdom of Joseon.
 To exact his revenge on the Joseon court, he urged Jin to invade Joseon, which led to the First Manchu invasion of Korea in 1627.
 Only during the peace negotiations did he find out that he had been misled.

 The Joseon musketeers being overwhelmed by the Manchu cavalry prompted a revision of military tactics in Korea.
 In previous decades, the Imjin War was seen as a demonstration of the dominance of the firearm, and Joseon adjusted military forces accordingly.
 Both sides of the war lacked effective shock cavalry to take advantage of the vulnerabilities of unsupported musketeers.
 After the defeat at Sarhū, the Joseon forces revised their doctrine to have spearmen supporting the musketeers.